Tricentis/qTest.Charts/README.md

 Kubernetes Helm Chart Repository for qTest Manager

 ## Chart Details
-This chart will provision a functional and featured qTest Manager installation in the cluster that it is deployed to.
+This chart will provision a functional and featured qTest products installation in the cluster that it is deployed to.

 ## Prerequisites